 Eye Examinations: What to Expect

 Visual acuity testing: A test of your visual acuity, or ability to see sharply and clearly at near and far distances, will be performed.
 Various tests can be used to determine the visual acuity of infants, children, and adults.
-These are fairly simple and can be performed by an ophthalmologist, optometrist, technician, nurse, or optician.
+These are fairly simple and can be performed by an ophthalmologist, optometrist, technician, or nurse.
 One common type of test used for children who cannot yet read is the Random E's Visual Acuity Test.
 The patient is asked to identify the direction that the letter "E" opens to by holding out fingers to mimic the letter "E." This test is safe, there are no risks involved, and it works just as well as most other tests.

-© 1995-2009 The Cleveland Clinic Foundation.
+© 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 11/14/2008...#10738
+This document was last reviewed on: 3/18/2015...#10738